* Boeing down for second session, weighs on airlines

 * Apple gains after announcing March 25 event

-March 12 (Reuters) - U.S. stocks rose on Tuesday after tame inflation data supported the Federal Reserve's dovish stance on future rate hikes, but Boeing's fall for a second straight day in a row pressured the Dow.
+NEW YORK, March 12 (Reuters) - The S&P 500 and Nasdaq rose on Tuesday after tame inflation data supported the Federal Reserve's dovish stance on rate hikes, but the Dow was down as Boeing's shares extended sharp losses from the day before.

-The Labor Department said its Consumer Price Index (CPI) rose 0.2 percent last month, in line with estimates, and in the 12 months through February the CPI rose 1.5 percent, the smallest gain since September 2016.
+The Labor Department said its Consumer Price Index (CPI) rose last month, in line with estimates, and in the 12 months through February the CPI had the smallest gain since September 2016.

-Boeing Co slumped 6.4 percent extending Monday's losses, as more countries grounded the company's best selling line of jets following a second fatal crash in five months, while Senators Mitt Romney and Elizabeth Warren also urged the Federal Aviation Administration to temporarily ground the aircraft.
+Boeing Co slumped 5.9 percent, extending Monday's losses, as more countries grounded the company's best selling line of jets following a second fatal crash in five months, while Senators Mitt Romney and Elizabeth Warren also urged the Federal Aviation Administration to temporarily ground the aircraft.

-Airline stocks took a hit with the Dow Jones airlines index dropping 1.43 percent.
-The broader industrial sector was down 0.77 percent and the only major S&P sector in the red.
+Airline stocks took a hit with the Dow Jones airlines index dropping 1.6 percent.
+The broader industrial sector was down 0.7 percent.

-Apple climbed 1.6 percent on Tuesday and boosted markets, after the iPhone maker invited media to a March 25 event where it is expected to launch a television and video service.
+Apple climbed again on Tuesday, a day after the iPhone maker invited media to a March 25 event where it is expected to launch a television and video service.

-F5 Networks Inc slipped nearly 7.4 percent, the most on the S&P index, after the network software maker said it would buy privately held NGINX.
+F5 Networks Inc slipped after the network software maker said it would buy privately held NGINX.

-The S&P index recorded 43 new 52-week highs and one new low, while the Nasdaq recorded 50 new highs and 18 new lows.
-(Reporting by Amy Caren Daniel and Medha Singh in Bengaluru; Editing by Shounak Dasgupta)
+The S&P 500 posted 44 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 64 new highs and 19 new lows.
+(Reporting by Amy Caren Daniel and Medha Singh in Bengaluru; Editing by Shounak Dasgupta and Phil Berlowitz)